 I’m a lifelong member of the Mormon Church.
 I grew up in Snowville, a rural Mormon community in the Mountain West.
 I love the outdoors.
 I love solitude.
 I’ve always been someone who loves to read, and can’t ever find enough time for it.
 I’m married, with kids, and am an active member of my ward.

 I’m currently in the midst of what others have called a faith crisis, or alternatively, a faith transition.
-Most accounts I’ve heard say they can last several months, but mine has been a slow/smoldering transition over the last half decade or more.
+Most accounts I’ve heard say they can last several months, but mine has been a slow, smoldering transition over most of the last decade or so.